bwlewis/share/README.md

 could optionally work with some more sophisticated external systems without modification.
-We also wanted speed, multiple options for scalability, speed, the simplicity of a file system, _and most important, we want to work with data in native R or Python form to minimize or eliminate data marshaling cost._ And speed.
+We also wanted speed, multiple options for scalability, speed, the simplicity of a file system, _and most important, we want to work with data in native form to minimize or eliminate data marshaling/serialization cost._
+And speed.

 We see our approach working well with lightweight distributed computing systems that are decoupled from I/O like R's foreach and doRedis packages